 Principles of Enforcement in Hertsmere

-As per the recommendations of the National Planning Policy Framework, Hertsmere Borough Council has published its own Enforcement Policy (NB: the policy is currently subject to review)
+Per the recommendations of the National Planning Policy Framework, we have published our own Enforcement Policy PDF (691kb).

 Our Enforcement Charter